Mohammed-Nedjima/Hudde-landing-page-with-signle-introductory-section/README.md

-# Frontend Mentor - QR code component
+# Frontend Mentor - Huddle landing page

 This is a solution to the [QR code component](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).